groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/get/pptx.en.md

                 settings.getSearchableObjects().setDiagramSearchableObjects(groupdocsWatermark.DiagramSearchableObjects.None);
                 settings.getSearchableObjects().setPdfSearchableObjects(groupdocsWatermark.PdfSearchableObjects.All);

-                //  Create Watermarker for current file
-                const watermarker = new groupdocsWatermark.Watermarker(file, settings);
+                //  Configure your search to identify watermarks based on varied criteria const watermarker = new groupdocsWatermark.Watermarker(file, settings);

-                //  Get watermarks from the file
-                const watermarks = watermarker.search();
+                //  Execute the watermark search and collect data on identified watermarks const watermarks = watermarker.search();

-                //  Process list of watermarks
-                console.log(`In ${documentPath} found ${watermarks.getCount()} possible watermark(s).`);
+                //  Process the results to modify or remove watermarks as required by business needs console.log(`In ${documentPath} found ${watermarks.getCount()} possible watermark(s).`);
                 watermarker.close();
             }